 However, for all the difficulties associated with establishing these conditions, there is a critical way to help boost your productivity, capital acquisition, and even the take your company to the next level.

 It’s called a business partnership—but not so fast!
 For all the benefits of this setup, there can also be some disadvantages, so it’s important to weight these out before making a final decision.
+We must aware of the advantages and disadvantages of partnership.

 What Is a Business Partnership?